 Nonparalytic poliomyelitis resembles other viral meningitides.
 In such patients, lumbar puncture is usually done; typical CSF findings are normal glucose, mildly elevated protein, and a cell count of 10 to 500/μL (predominantly lymphocytes).
-Isolation of the virus from the throat, feces, or CSF or demonstration of a rise in specific antibody titer confirms infection with poliovirus but is usually not needed in patients with uncomplicated aseptic meningitis.
+Detection of the virus in a throat swab, feces, or CSF or demonstration of a rise in specific antibody titer confirms infection with poliovirus but is usually not needed in patients with uncomplicated aseptic meningitis.

 Asymmetric flaccid limb paralysis or bulbar palsies without sensory loss during an acute febrile illness in a nonimmunized child or young adult almost always indicates paralytic poliomyelitis.
 However, certain group A and B coxsackieviruses (especially A7), several echoviruses, and enterovirus type 71 may produce similar findings.
 West Nile virus infection can also cause an acute flaccid paralysis that is clinically indistinguishable from paralytic poliomyelitis due to polioviruses.
-Guillain-Barré syndrome (see Peripheral Nervous System and Motor Unit Disorders: Guillain-Barré Syndrome (GBS)) causes flaccid paralysis but can be distinguished because it usually causes no fever, muscle weakness is symmetric, sensory deficits occur in 70% of patients, and CSF protein is usually elevated and CSF cell count is normal.
+Guillain-Barré syndrome (see Guillain-Barré Syndrome (GBS)) causes flaccid paralysis but can be distinguished because it usually causes no fever, muscle weakness is symmetric, sensory deficits occur in 70% of patients, and CSF protein is usually elevated and CSF cell count is normal.

 Epidemiologic clues (eg, immunization history, recent travel, age, season) can help suggest the cause.
 Because identification of poliovirus or another enterovirus as the cause of acute flaccid paralysis is important for public health reasons, viral culture of throat swabs, stool, and CSF and reverse transcriptase–PCR of CSF and blood should be done in all cases.
 Specific serologic testing for polioviruses, other enteroviruses, and West Nile virus should also be done.